dabamos/openadms-node/docs/openadms-node-modules.rst

 OpenADMS Node Modules
 =====================

-The logic of the OpenADMS Node software is located in several modules, which are stored in the directory ``modules/``.
+The logic of the OpenADMS Node application is outsourced to several modules in the directory ``modules/``.
 New features can be added to the monitoring system by writing additional modules.
 Each module must be loaded before it can be used.

 +-------------------------------------+--------------------------------------------------------+-----+
 | **Database**                        |                                                        |     |